-CO 260: Communication Research & Methods
+CO 260 : Communication Research & Methods

 This course introduces students to the conceptual and methodological paradigms utilized in pursuing communication research.
 Operating primarily from a social science perspective, students will learn how to generate important research questions and hypotheses pertaining to human communication, how to design and carry out research projects, and how to do competent research within the communication discipline.
 Students are introduced to a variety of research paradigms as well as quantitative and qualitative approaches to communication research and the appropriate methodological approaches within each purview.
+Credits 4.0

-CO 311: Argumentation & Debate
+CO 311 : Argumentation & Debate

 An introduction to both the mechanics of academic debate and principles of argumentation that can be applied to other methods of decision-making in which people weigh reasons pro and con.
 Students apply these insights to the analysis of arguments in the public sphere and participation in oral debate.
+Credits 4.0 junior standing or consent of the instructor

-CO 314: Freedom of Expression
+CO 314 : Freedom of Expression